twardoch/ttfdiet/README.md

 * The tool assumes that the OpenType Layout engine which will use the font will “do the right thing”, i.e. apply the OpenType “ccmp”, “mark” and “mkmk” features during the text layout.
-Unfortunately, some apps, most notably Microsoft Word and the Adobe CC apps, don’t quite do that, so the dieted fonts won’t perform in these apps as expected.
+Unfortunately, some apps, most notably Microsoft Word and the Adobe CC apps, don’t quite do that, so **the dieted fonts won’t perform in these apps as expected**.
 * The tool currently only deletes unneeded kerning pairs from “GPOS” PairPos Format 1 subtables (single glyph pairs, typically used for “exception kerning”).
   The tool currently does not in any way process “GPOS” PairPos Format 2 subtables,